rosehgal/TrashEmail/README.md

  Few requirements with the mailserver:
  1. SMTP host should allow **Alias** creation.
  2. IMAP server should support **IDLE**.

+I have to update the config slightly, and will do it quickly. :)

 All you need to do is clone the source, build and run, and just tell telegram that you are listening here.
 ```shell script